Here’s my guide to Francisco Goya’s so-called “Black Paintings” in Madrid’s Prado Museum.

 The painting isn’t as disturbing as Goya’s other Black Paintings.
 The women is shown sympathetically.
 She may represent a depiction of the historic figure Melancholy.

-I hope you've enjoyed my guide to Goya's Black Paintings.
+I hope you’ve enjoyed my guide to Goya’s Black Paintings at the Prado Museum.
 You may enjoy these other Spain travel guides and resources:

-If you'd like to visit the Prado, pin it for later.
+If you’d like to see Goya’s Black Paintings at the Prado, pin it for later.